-After planting done, using a Cling-wrap plastic sheet to cover the top of the jar to keep high moisture environment in the jar.
-It is really essential to keep high-level moisture during this transition period so that plants can adapt accordingly from submersed from to emersed form.
-In nature, it happens for the plants along the riverside, whereby water raise-up and lower down from time to time.
-Aquatic plants in nature can adapt to those changes fast since it has an existing strong rooting system.
+After planting was done, a Cling-wrap plastic sheet can be used to cover the top of the jar to keep high moisture environment in the jar.
+It is essential to keep high-level moisture during this transition period so that plants can adapt accordingly from submersed to emersed form.
+In nature, it happens for the plants along the riverside, whereby water rises up and down from time to time.
+Aquatic plants in nature can adapt to those changes very fast thanks to their strong rooting system.
 For the emersed planting project, plant stalks taken from a fully submersed environment where nutrients can be uptaken from soil and also water column.
-Once it is planted in emersed from, there is no water column, hence rooting system takes important roles for plant development. we need to keep the high moisture environment until plant roots develop for its nutrients uptake from the soil itself.
+Once stalks are planted in emersed form, there is no water column, hence rooting system plays an important role for plant development.
+We need to keep the high moisture environment until plant roots develop to take nutrients from the soil itself.

-You can poke some holes on Cling-wrap sheet after covering the jar.
-It would give better ventilation in the jar to prevent molding and plants can get more CO2 from the atmosphere.
-A few holes are enough for the ventilation and at the same time, still can keep high moisture environment. :)
+You can poke some holes on the Cling-wrap sheet after covering the jar.
+This would give better ventilation in the jar to prevent molding and plants can get more CO2 from outside.
+A few holes are enough for the ventilation. :)

 |Cling-wrap was covered on top of the jar.|

 The plant jar was kept outdoor to receive natural sunlight.
-I keep it in a good lighting place but not under direct sunlight to prevent it became "steam vegetable". :) It is necessary to keep the plant in check daily to ensure plants leave is moist.
-Spraying mist daily is also good during this transition period.
+It was not exposed to ample sunlight to prevent the plants from becoming "steam vegetable". :) It is necessary to check the plants daily to ensure plant leaves are moist.
+Spraying mist daily is also helpful during this transition period.

 |After a week, a sign of root spreading could be seen.|

 After 2 weeks, more roots were spreading out.
-At this time, you can poke more holes on the Cling-wrap daily to get the plants gradually get use to the emersed environment.
+At this time, you can poke more holes on the Cling-wrap daily to help the plants gradually get use to the emersed environment.

 |After 2 weeks, more roots were spreading out|

-At this time, more new emersed leave could be seen from the stems.
+At this time, new emersed leaves could be seen from the stems.
 Cling-wrap could be opened more and more gradually.